Lê Quý Đôn High School for the Gifted, Vũng Tàu: Education

-Tuition fee is at the same level with public schools in Vietnam (60,000 VND/month, approximately US$23.76/year).
+Tuition fee is at the same level as public schools in Vietnam (60,000 VND/month, approximately US$23.76/year).
 Apart from the statutory fee, each student has to pay an extra amount of approximately 500,000 VND (US$22) per month for the duration of a school year if they wish to apply for the school's special enhancing program for Vietnamese university entrance examination.

+The school also offers scholarships for students.
+Students are eligible for a scholarship of approximately 600,000 VND (US$24.39) per month if they meet the criteria for being excellent students in both academics and behavior and maintain a GPA of 8.5 or higher in their major subject.

 Admission

-Students who want to be admitted must take an advanced written examination consisting of four tests: Mathematics, Literature, English, and one self-selected subject (this subject is one of the major subjects for 12 classes, and the test for the subject is designed by the school committee with complicated questions both in research and practice fields to classify students into different classes based on their performances).
+Students who want to be admitted must take an advanced written examination consisting of four tests: Mathematics, Literature, English, and a major subject exam.
+The Mathematics, Literature, and English sections follow the same exam format as those for other high schools in the province.
+The major subject exam is designed by the school committee with complicated questions both in research and practice fields to classify students into different classes based on their performances.
 Approximately 350 students achieving the highest scores in the examination will be chosen from the competitive pool of thousands of candidates.

+Curriculum

+The curriculum comprises the general education component and gifted coursework for students in specific majors.

+The compulsory general education curriculum consists of classes in various fields, including Mathematics, Physics, Chemistry, Literature, English, Biology, History, Information Technology, Geography, Civics Education, Technology, Informatics Vocational Education, National Defense Education, and Physical Education.

+While general education is mandatory for every student, all of them are also required to finish additional hours in their specialized majors.
+The school offers classes for these gifted students in the following majors: Mathematics, Physics, Chemistry, Biology, Vietnamese Literature, Information Technology, and English.

+In each major, students are required to pursue a minimum of two additional advanced coursework subjects.
+The specified pairings for major-related coursework are as follows: